What is LGNA?

 The City of Dallas Building Inspection Department has been educating building contractors for some time.
 Silt fences are required for all new construction areas.
 Damage to public infrastructure (street, inlet, etc.) must be quickly repaired.
 Litter and waste must be contained.
 Rights-of-way may not be used for staging unless a barricade permit is approved by the Department of Public Works & Transportation.
 Site requirements include an information sign readable from the street which must contain the general contractor’s name, telephone number, address of the project and where violations should be reported.
 Further information may be obtained by calling the City of Dallas at 214-948-4480.

 The pickup for our neighborhood is the second full week of the month.
-Bulk trash can be put out between 7 a.m. the Thursday before the pickup week.
-More information along with the Bulk Trash Pickup Calendar can be found in the menu above under City Of Dallas Info.
+Brush and bulk trash can be put out on the curb starting at 7 a.m. the Thursday before the pickup week.
+You can type your address into the City Of Dallas Sanitation Services website to get your specific calendar.
+The Brush and Bulky Items page lists the items they will and will not accept.

 Where can I dispose of household hazardous waste?

-Old paint, oil filters, used motor oil, yard chemicals, batteries… these definitely don’t belong in our landfill.
+Old paint, oil filters, used motor oil, yard chemicals, batteries … these definitely don’t belong in our landfill.
 Proper disposal of household hazardous waste may take a little extra effort but is very important.
 The City of Dallas has a Home Chemical Collection Center (HC3) located at 11234 Plano Rd (north of LBJ Freeway).
-Their hours of operation vary daily so you may want to contact them at (214) 553-1765 for more information.
-LGNA offered to collect household hazardous chemicals during our Annual Garage Sale with great success.
-Thinking of taking a load to the HC3?
-Why not post it on the Neighborhood Bulletin Board or ask your neighbors if they need to dispose of anything.
+Their hours of operation vary daily so please check their site or contact them at (214) 553-1765 for more information.

 Who is responsible for maintaining the alley behind my house?